bs2kbs2k/smlinux/README.md

 2. Remove CHEATER patchfile: `rm enhancements/CHEATER.patch`
 3. Reverse apply DynOS `git apply -R enhancements/DynOS*.patch`
 3. Remove DynOS patchfile: `rm enhancements/DynOS*.patch`
-4. Apply your custom patch: `git apply enhancements/custom.patch`
+4. Put custom patchfile in enhancements folder then apply it: `git apply enhancements/custom.patch`
 5. Build with same settings: `smlinux update`

-This works because when smlinux applied the 60fps patch it touched a file called 60fps, so knows not to reapply.
-However, because the dynos and cheater patch files are no longer present, smlinux will add and apply them if the option is selected.
+This works because when smlinux applies the 60fps patch it touches a file called 60fps to track application.
+However, because the dynos and cheater patch files are no longer present, smlinux will add and apply them before building if the option is selected.
 Alternatively, you could reapply them after your custom patch instead of deleting them.

 ## **What dependencies are needed or installed?**
 *Developed under Bodhi 5.1 and tested on a Slax virtual machine so should work automatically on Ubuntu and Debian.